barryclark/jekyll-now/_posts/2016/2016-11-14-Pokemon-Z-Moves-Mystery.md

 It's still not clear if Ultra Beasts are Pokémon or not.
 Clearly these two are a bit more horrific that we're usually used to seeing, but it's weird to think about any creature in the Pokémon world that *isn't* a Pokémon in some way, shape, or form.

+At this point we'll have to wait until the 18th to see what's really going on with Ultra Beasts.
+This doesn't seem like a secret that they're going to let slip before players actually experience the revelation in-game.

 ---

 <img src="/images/sunmoon/zmoves.jpg" width="300" class="float-right" alt="Z-Moves"/>The Z-Moves for all the final evolutions of the Starter Pokémon are as follows: